 Exercise Date: refers to the specific date upon which an options contract comes into effect

-Premium: the cost of buying or selling an options contract
+Option's premium: the cost of buying or selling an options contract.
+This is composed of the time value and intrinsic value

 Why do investors use options?

-Options trading strategies are usually used by investors to:
+Options trade strategies are usually used by investors to:

 Speculate on Financial Markets

-Similar to other forms of derivatives trading, options trading is used by investors to speculate on whether the value of a financial instrument will rise or fall.
+Similar to other forms of derivatives trading, options trading is used by investors to speculate on whether the stock price or value of a financial instrument will rise or fall.

 If an asset’s price is expected to rise, a call option can be placed, allowing the option holder to purchase the asset at a lower price and sell it for a profit once the price has risen.
 Conversely, a put option can be placed if an instrument is expected to fall in price, allowing the option holder to buy the instrument once the price has fallen and sell it at the agreed upon higher price to earn a profit.